r0c/search-guard-ssl-docs/certificates.md

 For a tutorial how to create CSRs, please see here: [https://www.digicert.com/csr-creation.htm](https://www.digicert.com/csr-creation.htm).

 You need to create a CSR for each node in your cluser.
-In the following "NODE_NAME" stands for the name of your ES node.
-You can pick any name you like here, for example `mycompany-elk-node-1`.
+In the following "NODE_NAME" stands for the hostname of your ES node.

 If you are familiar with OpenSSL you can use the following command directly to generate a CSR and private key:

 ```